-Japanese minister admonishes South Korea's envoy as row deepens
+Japanese minister admonishes South Korea's envoy as row escalates

 The man’s father-in-law was said to have been a victim of forced labour during World War Two and the man may have acted in protest against Japan’s export curbs, media said, citing police.

-Police declined to comment saying they were investigating.
+Police declined to comment, saying they were investigating.

-Many South Koreans are boycotting Japanese products and services, from beer to clothes and travel, disrupting businesses already facing the worst economic climate in a decade.
+Many South Koreans are boycotting Japanese products and services, from beer to clothes and travel, disrupting businesses already grappling with the worst economic conditions in a decade.

-Lee Ho-hyeon, a director general at South Korea’s trade ministry, said Japan’s plan to remove South Korea from its “white list” of countries with minimum trade restrictions would have major implications for global supply chains.
+South Korean trade official Lee Ho-hyeon said Japan’s plan to drop South Korea from its “white list” of countries with minimum trade restrictions would have major implications for global supply chains.

-South Korea’s Samsung Electronics has sent letters to partners urging them to stockpile more Japanese components in case Tokyo expands its export restrictions.
+South Korea’s Samsung Electronics has sent letters to partners urging them to stockpile more Japanese components in case Tokyo widens its export curbs.

 Reporting by Joyce Lee, Hyunjoo Jin, and Josh Smith in SEOUL, and Linda Sieg, Kiyoshi Takenaka, William Mallard, and Chris Gallagher in TOKYO; Writing by Josh Smith and Jack Kim; Editing Paul Tait and Michael Perry